SafaaHussain/SafaaHussain.github.io/index.md

 What to do: <br>
 - Do not drive through of walk though floods. <br>

-  --> 6 inches of moving water can knock you down! <br>
+  --> 6 inches of moving water can knock you down!
-- Always move to higher ground, do not stay in your car if flooding should occur. <br>
+- Always move to higher ground, do not stay in your car if flooding should occur.
 - Prepare your home for flood <br>

-  --> Disconnect electrical appliances <br>
+  --> Disconnect electrical appliances

-  --> Turn off gas and electricity if instructed. <br>
+  --> Turn off gas and electricity if instructed.

-  --> Move valuable objects to a higher ground. <br>
+  --> Move valuable objects to a higher ground.
 - Flood warning <br>

   --> Go to higher ground. <br>